sqlparser/sqlflow_public/api/readme.md

  * -H  "Content-Type:multipart/form-data" is must required.
  * Add **@** before the upload file path
  * --output is must required.
+ * Optional, if you just want to fetch table to table relations, please add **-F "tableToTable=true"**

 #### 4. Other features